Migrants cross into Mexico, testing President Trump's red line

 In a tweet on Thursday morning, Trump raised pressure on Mexico "to stop this onslaught," adding "if unable to do so I will call up the U.S. Military and CLOSE OUR SOUTHERN BORDER!"

+Trump on Friday thanked Mexico for its handling of the caravan and reiterated his vow to mobilize the military if needed.
+"It's being stopped as of this moment by Mexico," Trump said in Arizona.
+"So we appreciate very much what Mexico’s doing."

+Trump went on to declare that a number of the migrants are criminals.
+"A fairly big percentage of those people are criminals, and they wanna come into our country, and they’re criminals, and it’s not happening under my watch," he said.

-Secretary of State Mike Pompeo is traveling to Mexico on Friday to meet with his counterparts, where he will continue to pressure the country to stop migrants from passing through Mexico to the United States.
+Meanwhile, Secretary of State Mike Pompeo traveled to Mexico to meet with his counterparts, where he will continue to pressure the country to stop migrants from passing through Mexico to the United States.

+Mexican President-elect Andres Manuel Lopez Obrador said his government will urge the U.S. and Canada to participate in a joint investment of about $30 billion for the development of projects and jobs to curb migration in the region.

+"We don't want temporary solutions because if the problem isn't addressed at the root people are always going to look for a way to improve their lives," Obrador said.
+"The people don't leave their villages for pleasure.
+They do it out of necessity."